opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              -h, --help
 	                     show this help message and exit

+	       nodemgr pushstats

+	              push performance metrics to collector.
+By default pushed  stats  interval begins  yesterday  at the beginning of the allowed interval and ends now.
+	              This interval can be changed using --begin/--end parameters.
+The location where stats files are looked up can be changed using --stats-dir.

+	              --begin=BEGIN
+	                     a  begin date expressed as 'YYYY-MM-DD hh:mm'. used with the 'col‐ lector ack action' and pushstats action

+	              --end=END
+	                     a end date expressed as 'YYYY-MM-DD hh:mm'. used with the 'collec‐ tor ack action' and pushstats action

+	              --stats-dir=STATS_DIR
+	                     points  the directory where the metrics files are stored for push‐ stats.

+	              --color=COLOR
+	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

+	       nodemgr pushsym

+	              push symmetrix configuration to collector

+	              --object=OBJECTS
+	                     an object to limit a push* action to.  multiple  --object  <object id> parameters can be set on a single command line

+	              --symcli-db-file=SYMCLI_DB_FILE
+	                     [pushsym  option] use symcli offline mode with the specified file. aclx files are expected to be found  in  the  same  directory  and named either <symid>.aclx or <same_prefix_as_bin_file>.aclx

+	              --color=COLOR
+	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

 	       nodemgr pushvioserver

 	              push IBM VIO server configuration to collector

+	              --object=OBJECTS
+	                     an  object  to  limit a push* action to. multiple --object <object id> parameters can be set on a single command line

+	              --color=COLOR
+	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

+	       nodemgr pushxtremio

+	              push XtremIO configuration to collector

 	              --object=OBJECTS
 	                     an object to limit a push* action to.  multiple  --object  <object